 Connect to Source daily, take ownership of your experience as often if not more often than you brush your teeth and consciously take in the goodness of life as a matter of habit.
 Your whole psyche will be less and less inclined towards jealousy and all manner of drama in general.

 The three other self-love skills in the class that I’m crafting could help Sam and her man grow even closer and more deeply connected from this experience of jealousy.
 Imagine that?!
 I’ll save that for another time.

-If it feels impossible to connect to Source, because you are too f*cking jealous to find any semblance of presence and what your partner is doing really is wacked, I would recommend dancing out your fears and tears.
+If it feels impossible to connect to Source, because you are too f*cking jealous to find any semblance of presence and what your partner is doing really is wacked, I would recommend dancing out your anger, fears and tears.
 Put that drama into movement until you’re spent and then try reconnecting with curiosity and love.
-I’ve done it a number of times and it’s helped me not blow up my relationship to smithereens.
+I’ve done it a number of times and it’s helped me not blow up my love life to smithereens.